Unavailability Handling¶

 For handling rate limit violations, see Basic Usage.

-Available Failure Modes¶
+Available Modes¶

 | Mode | Behavior | Use Case |